Forecasts on Interacting Dark Energy from 21-cm Angular Power Spectrum with BINGO and SKA observations: Conclusions

 In this work, we estimate the capabilities of three upcoming HI IM surveys, BINGO, SKA1-MID Band\,1 and Band\,2, in constraining a beyond-standard cosmological model encompassing a phenomenologically inspired interaction between DM and DE.
 The projected uncertainties of cosmological parameters are obtained by employing a conventional forecast methodology using the Fisher matrix analysis.

 We start with a simple review of this comprehensive model incorporating four specific interacting scenarios.
 Then, we redo the derivation of the 21-cm angular power spectrum in the context of our interacting DE models and perceive an extra contribution to the 21-cm signal induced by the interaction recasting the Euler equation of the bulk velocity of HI.
 After clarifying the fiducial survey configurations, we qualitatively discuss how interacting DE can leave imprints on 21-cm signals through the equation of state $w$ and two interacting strength parameters, $\lambda_1$ and $\lambda_2$.
 Regardless, the physical reason behind is not abstruse: more DM or less DE during the cosmic evolution is helpful to matter condensation and, then, resulting in a higher 21-cm signal.
-Assuming an optimistic situation of no foreground contamination, we further illustrate the impacts on signals and two types of interference, the shot and thermal noises, by varying the bandwidth of frequency channels for the three HI IM surveys, respectively.
-We summarize three conclusions we have obtained: 1) The narrower the bandwidth is, the higher the levels of signal and noise are.
-2) The rapid growth of thermal noise at $\ell \gtrsim 100$ validates our assumption of ignoring nonlinear effects.
-3) The position of signal-noise intersection in the multipole $\ell$ space is mildly shifted by the value of bandwidth.
+Assuming an optimistic situation of no foreground contamination, we further illustrate the impacts on signals and two types of interference, the shot and thermal noises, by varying the channel bandwidth of frequency channels for the three HI IM surveys, respectively.
+We summarize three conclusions we have obtained: 1) The narrower the channel bandwidth is, the higher the levels of signal and noise are.
+2) The rapid growth of thermal noise at $\ell \gtrsim 100$, a feature produced by the instrumental beam correction in essence, validates our assumption of ignoring nonlinear effects.
+3) The position of signal-noise intersection in the multipole $\ell$ space is mildly shifted by the value of channel bandwidth.